google-deepmind/mujoco/doc/programming/samples.rst

 This code sample is a fully-featured interactive simulator.
 It opens an OpenGL window using the platform-independent GLFW library, and renders the simulation state in it.
 There is built-in help, simulation statistics, profiler, sensor data plots.
 The model file can be specified as a command-line argument, or loaded at runtime using drag-and-drop functionality.
-As of MuJoCo 2.0, this code sample uses the native UI to render various controls, and provides an illustration of how the new UI framework is intended to be used.
+This code sample uses the native UI to render various controls, and provides an illustration of how the new UI framework is intended to be used.
 Below is a screen-capture of ``simulate`` in action:

 ..  youtube:: 0ORsj_E17B0